 3D1.
 A criterium is a circuit race held on a small course entirely closed to traffic.
-The length of the course is between 800 meters and 5 kilometers.
-The minimum width throughout the course should be 7 meters.
+The length of the course is between 800 m and 5 km.
+The minimum width throughout the course should be 7 m.

 3D2.
 Riders may only ride in a forward direction on the course but may dismount and run backward to a repair pit when it is safe to do so.